 Living in Scotland we feel extremely lucky to have so many options for walks and days out, without even leaving big tree country.
 With flat trails around lochs, plenty of small hills with cracking views and for the more able/adventurous there are twenty-eight Munros right here in the county too.
-We have plenty of favourite, ‘go to’ walks but it is always pleasing to find something new, but even better when it’s been on a list and you didn’t actually realise it was so close to home!
-The Pine Cone Point walk in Perthshire is a recent discovery for us and so to kick the new year off, we went to check it out.
+Dude and I have plenty of favourite, ‘go to’ walks but it is always pleasing to find something new.
+Even better when it’s been on a list and you didn’t actually realise it was so close to home!
+The Pine Cone Point walk in Perthshire is a recent discovery for us and so we were looking forward to exploring new trails.

 Pine Cone Point in Perthshire

-I was actually really surprised to learn that this walk starts off in the car park of the Hermitage near Dunkeld on the A9.
+I was actually really surprised to learn that this walk starts off in the National Trust for Scotland car park of the Hermitage near Dunkeld on the A9.
 Why?
-Because we must have visited this place hundreds of times since moving over three years ago without realising it lead on to other walks.
+Because we must have visited this place hundreds of times since moving nearly four years ago without realising it leads on to these walks.

 With Ossian’s Hall straight ahead we carried on until the trail forks once more and we kept to the right.
 It felt really weird because this is the way that the Dude and I would normally follow back to the car, passing the totum pole.

 Shortly after, we reached a much wider vehicle track and followed the Inver Path sign straight on.
 We were no longer walking under a tree canopy, instead the bright blue sky overhead made us squint slightly as we explored the new territory.
-Making this exploration even more exciting (to me, at least) was the heavy frost, and so like a child seeing things for the first time I bounced from one side of the track to the other taking photos.
+It’s always exciting to walk a path for the first time, not knowing what’s around the next corner.

-Keeping an eye on where we were going, the Dude waited for me to catch him up (standard procedure, bless him) at where we now needed to turn left.
+Keeping an eye on where we were going, the Dude waited for me to catch him up (standard procedure, bless him) at the point we now needed to turn left.

 It’s here that the path starts to zig-zag and it’s gentle slope carried us up above the tree line, offering some super views.
-There has clearly been alot of work taken place here in the passed few years as large tree stumps are left for nature and new growth of next generation firs pop up along this route.
+There has clearly been a lot of work taken place here in the passed few years as large tree stumps are now left for nature and new growth of next generation firs pop up along this route.
+This is a real safe haven for butterflies, we saw nearly thirty along this path.
+A mixture of Red Admirals, Orange Tips and Small Tortoiseshell too.

 One last zig.
 Or maybe it’s a zag off to the right at the top and the path levels outs and we were, once more, in amongst the trees.

-As first timers to this walk we found that this windy path keeps you guessing if you are nearly there yet and it’s only at the very last second Pine Cone Point reveals itself.
+The first time we did this walk we found that this windy path keeps you guessing if you are nearly there yet and it’s only at the very last second Pine Cone Point reveals itself.

-The view point offers a vista along strathtay and it’s hard not to notice the A9 snaking it’s way through the landscape but the beauty of this walk will be that the view will change each time.
+The view point offers a vista along strathtay and it’s hard not to notice the A9 snaking it’s way through the landscape.
+We realise that the beauty of this walk will be that the view will change each time.
 The sun could be higher (or not out at all), the shadows will be different and we’re in Big Tree Country so no matter what time of year the trees will always be impressive.

 Just look at it below.
-A patchwork blanket of winter colour.
-Far from boring.
+A patchwork blanket of colour.

 Across Perthshire there are many romantic follies but this is possibly the most modern I have seen.
 As the name suggests, it does in fact resemble a cone and now each wooden piece of the shelter has weathered over time it looks like it belongs here.